onmyway133/archives/README.md

 We would love you to contribute to **Construction**, check the [CONTRIBUTING](https://github.com/onmyway133/Construction/blob/master/CONTRIBUTING.md) file for more info.

-## License
+Licence
+--

-**Construction** is available under the MIT license.
-See the [LICENSE](https://github.com/onmyway133/Construction/blob/master/LICENSE.md) file for more info.
+This project is released under the MIT license.
+See LICENSE.md.